Amit-Thawait/amit-thawait.github.io/about.md

 permalink: /about/
 ---

 Hi, I am Amit Thawait.
-I am a application developer working in Ruby on Rails and Javascript.
+I am a application developer working at ThoughtWorks.
 I live in Pune, India.

-With this blog I am just trying to share my day to day learnings.
+I have experience in working with Ruby, Rails, Javascript, Kotlin, SpringBoot, AWS, Docker and Kubernetes.